So you want to learn how to jump higher? Two key areas to remember for a more successful vertical jump training program include:

 First and foremost, every coach and athlete should have a solid understanding of the difference between power and strength if they want to have an effective jump training program.
 This also will explain the benefits of using elastic bands for vertical jump training.
 Also, we will show advantages and differences between using conventional elastic band technology vs the VertiMax patented consistent elastic band technology.

-Don't ignore arm swing velocity!
-Arm swing velocity accounts for 10 to 13 percent of vertical jump performance and Vertimax is the only vertical jump training system designed to increase arm swing velocity to increase vertical jump performance.
+- Arm Swing Velocity - Don't ignore arm swing velocity!
+Arm swing velocity accounts for 10 to 13 percent of vertical jump performance.
+VertiMax is the only vertical jump training system designed to increase arm swing velocity to increase vertical jump performance.
 If you want to fully develop your vertical jump potential you have to maximize explosive leg power and arm swing velocity through the full range of the upward explosive jumping movement.
 If you ignore the arm swing component of the vertical jump, you're leaving a lot of vertical jump potential sitting on the bench!

 2. Balance and Stability

-The pivoting tracking system allows the resistance bands to track the athlete's hip movement whenever they drift away from the center of the platform.
+- Pivoting Tracking System - The pivoting tracking system allows the resistance bands to track the athlete's hip movement whenever they drift away from the center of the platform.
 The tracking ability allows VertiMax to keep the cords pulling more downward just like gravity when the athlete are not exactly in the center of the platform.
-By eliminating un-natural lateral forces that would otherwise build up on conventional systems, VertiMax allows athletes to better maintain balance while jump training and thus drive with more force on every training rep. The ability to exert 100% effort promotes more efficient power development.
+By eliminating unnatural lateral forces that would otherwise build up on conventional systems, VertiMax allows athletes to better maintain balance while jump training and thus drive with more force on every training rep. The ability to exert 100% effort promotes more efficient power development.

-Secondly the long elastic bands contained within pulley systems allows the resistance to stay relatively constant throughout the complete jump training movement.
-With Vertimax the athlete will feel the same resistance from the beginning to the end of the vertical leap.
-That means the athlete is not de-stabilized by a radically increasing resistance which is what you get when you use conventional jump training systems that tie short elastic bands to the ground.
+- Constant Resistance - Secondly the long elastic bands contained within pulley systems allows the resistance to stay relatively constant throughout the complete jump training movement.
+With VertiMax the athlete will feel the same resistance from the beginning to the end of the vertical leap.
+That means the athlete is not destabilized by a radically increasing resistance which is what you get when you use conventional jump training systems that tie short elastic bands to the ground.
 VertiMax provides a stable resistance that simulates increased gravity and allows the athlete to maintain stability while putting forth 100% effort.
 This allows maximum recruitment and training of the fast twitch muscle motor units for power development when vertical jump training.
 If you don't believe stability is important when conducting explosive training - try jumping when you're off-balance.
-I guarantee your brain and physics won't allow you to jump with anywhere near 100 percent effort.
+Your brain and physics won't allow you to jump with anywhere near 100 percent effort.
 Gravity doesn't change when we conduct explosive movements in competition.
 If it did, we'd have athletes constantly stumbling and falling all over the place.
-And I can assure you - if an athlete's training resistance is rapidly changing throughout their explosive training movement, their stability and ability to train at 100 percent effort are compromised and they're not optimally developing explosive power.
+If an athlete's training resistance is rapidly changing throughout their explosive training movement, their stability and ability to train at 100 percent effort are compromised and they're not optimally developing explosive power.